kousaa/shunPykeR/README.md

 - **phenoGraph**<sup>3</sup> clusters cells based on their multi-dimensional enviroment (https://github.com/jacoblevine/PhenoGraph)

-**Part 1** in this notebook guides you through fully analyzing one sample from scratch to finish, and also store the results for integration with other samples if necessary.
-If you only have one sample, then **Part 1** is all you need.
-You can then skip to **Part 3** to explore more visualization options for your data.
-If you have more than one sample, store good quality cells per sample using **Part 1** and then move to **Part 2** to integrate all your samples together. **Part 3** provides functions to allow data visualization, while **Part 4** let's you perform a differential expression analysis between your cluster of interest.
+**Step 1** in this notebook guides you through fully analyzing one sample from scratch to finish, and also store the results for integration with other samples if necessary.
+If you only have one sample, then **Step 1** is all you need.
+You can then skip to **Step 3** and **Step 4** to explore more visualization options for your data and perform differential expression analysis between your clusters of interest.
+If you have more than one sample, store good quality cells per sample using **Step 1** and then move to **Step 2** to integrate all your samples together.
+Then again move to **Step 3** and **Step 4** as described above.

-- **Part 1** Perform quality control and clean up each sample from scratch
+- **Step 1** Perform quality control and clean up each sample from scratch
-- **Part 2** Intergrate together multiple "clean" samples
+- **Step 2** Intergrate together multiple "clean" samples
-- **Part 3** Explore visualization alternatives
+- **Step 3** Explore visualization alternatives
-- **Part 4** Apply differential expression analysis
+- **Step 4** Apply differential expression analysis

 See the complete Jupyter notebook here.